Ahead of speech, Obama has regrets over U.S. political divisions

 Aides said Obama will try to generate support for issues he has been unable to resolve such as a Pacific trade pact, tighter gun laws and closure of the Guantanamo Bay prison.

 Scheduled for 9 p.m.
-ET (0200 GMT on Wednesday), Obama's speech is expected to stick to themes he hopes will define his legacy.
+ET, Obama's speech is expected to stick to themes he hopes will define his legacy.

 Obama is likely to tout last year's Iran nuclear deal and improved U.S.-Cuba relations as achievements, while urging Congress to back criminal justice reform, support the Trans-Pacific Partnership trade pact and close the U.S military prison at Guantanamo Bay, Cuba.